 Managing Shareholder, Jack Bovay, has lived and worked in Gainesville for many years and is deeply invested in contributing to the success of the local business and academic communities.
 Presently, he serves on the Board of Trustees for the University of Florida Law Center Association.
-Earlier this year, he led the firm’s partnership with UF’s College of Law and two other law firms to pioneer a new course aimed at third-year law students with an interest in assisting entrepreneurs to navigate the complex areas of business law.
+He led the firm’s partnership with UF’s College of Law to pioneer a new course aimed at third-year law students with an interest in assisting entrepreneurs to navigate the complex areas of business law.

-Recently, Mr. Bovay was elected a Trustee of the Washington and Lee University Alumni Board in Lexington, Virginia.
-He is also a member of the Southeast Tissue Alliance, an organization that promotes tissue donation and works throughout the community to increase awareness, educate health professionals and further donation-related research.
+Mr. Bovay also serves as a Trustee of the Washington and Lee University Alumni Board in Lexington, Virginia.
+He is a member of the Southeast Tissue Alliance, an organization that promotes tissue donation and works throughout the community to increase awareness, educate health professionals and further donation-related research.
 In addition, Mr. Bovay was a past chair of the Gainesville Alliance for Economic Development and the past president of the Gainesville Country Club.

 Ms. Lester is the immediate past president of the North Florida Chapter of American Board of Trial Advocates and past president of the Eighth Judicial Circuit Bar Association.
 Additionally, Ms. Lester is a certified Guardian Ad Litem.
 She has performed pro bono services for the Eighth Circuit Court Guardian Ad Litem program in Alachua County.